 SRH Hochschule Berlin

 Admission is not very competitive.
 Students just need a basic German university qualification or an equivalent diploma to enter the bachelor's program.
 They also need a decent grasp of the English language.
-This is demonstrated by a number of tests incoming students can take.
+This is demonstrated by some tests incoming students can take.
 These tests can be waived if students receive their education in a country where English is the primary, recognized language.

 Admission is similar for the masters' programs.
 They also are not very competitive.
-Generally, all you need is a completed undergraduate degree and some work experience.
-It is best if this degree and work experience is related to your intended masters.
+All you need is a completed undergraduate degree and some work experience.
+It is best if this degree and work experience are related to your intended master's degree.
 Students must also take any number of various tests to demonstrate their English language proficiency.